Jelmerro/dbus-final/README.md

 ### Negotiating Unix File Descriptors

 To support negotiating Unix file descriptors (DBus type `h`), set `negotiateUnixFd` to `true` in the message bus constructor options.
 The value of any type `h` in messages sent or received should be the file descriptor itself.
 You are responsible for closing any file descriptor sent or received by the bus.

-## Contributing

-Contributions are welcome.
-Development happens on [Github](https://github.com/dbusjs/node-dbus-next).

-## Similar Projects

-dbus-next is a fork of [dbus-native](https://github.com/sidorares/dbus-native) library.
-While this library is great, it has many bugs which I don't think can be fixed without completely redesigning the user API.
-Another library exists [node-dbus](https://github.com/Shouqun/node-dbus) which is similar, but also not provide enough features to create full-featured DBus services.

-## Copyright

-You can use this code under an MIT license (see LICENSE).

-© 2012, Andrey Sidorov

-© 2018, Tony Crisci